Hei (Darker than Black): Other appearances

-Okamura was surprised by Hei's popularity, and did not want him to be an archetypical mature and stylish ikemen character; although there was concern during production about Hei's suitability as the protagonist of an action anime, the character attracted female fans.
-Japanese voice actress Nana Mizuki acknowledged Hei's popularity with the female audience due to his calm demeanor and the gentleness of his Li persona.
-Mizuki said that the real Hei might seem cold-hearted compared with the friendly Li.
-Misato Fukuen, who voices Yin, expressed a preference for Li's personality; she could fall in love with a person like Hei, however, whose nastiness was tempered by kindness.
-Instead of a happy ending, however, the original video animations and the sequel Gemini of the Meteor strike a noir note based on Gee's comments.
-Hei cannot enjoy life in the sequels, leading him to begin a new journey in which he aids the young Suo in the process.
-Okamura wanted the original video animations (OVA)s plots to center on Hei and Yin's relationship after the first anime, leading to Gemini of the Meteor.
-About Hei's history with Yin, the writer for Gaiden said that he found it depressing that Hei said in Gemini of the Meteor that he was going to kill Yin.
-Yasushi Ishii wrote "Darker than Black", a song centered around Hei, for the OVAs.
-According to Ishii, the character is a man who fights to achieve salvation in a world without salvationa man in a world of struggle, mercy, and overcoming oneself.
-Despite Hei's powers, Ishii wanted to highlight the character's essential loneliness.

 Reception

 Popularity

 Hei has been a popular character in Japan, and he placed seventh in Animage's 2010 Anime Grand Prix Best Male Character category.
 Meanwhile, in Newtype polls, Hei was ranked the sixth-best male character in 2007 and the 10th-most-popular male anime character in the 2000s.
 According to a Fandom Post retrospective, Hei and his voice actors were popular with male and female viewers of the series; the character was nicknamed the "Chinese electric Batman".
 In 2008, the Society for the Promotion of Japanese Animation ranked Hei the second-best male anime character behind Alucard in Hellsing.
 Screen Rant came to call Hei Darker than Black's best character during a rating.
 Furthermore, in a Poo poll, he was ranked the 20th best antihero in anime.